wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;Surely, you care when your child is ill, don’t you?

 **M:**&ensp;I don’t get flustered.
 I just do the needful.
 I do not worry about the future.
 A right response to every situation is in my nature.
 I do not stop to think what to do.
 I act and move on.
 Results do not affect me.
 I do not even care, whether they are good or bad.
 Whatever they are, they are — if they come back to me, I deal with them afresh.
 Or, rather, I happen to deal with them afresh.
 There is no sense of purpose in my doing anything.
 Things happens as they happen — not because I make them happen, but it is because I *am* that they happen.
 In reality nothing ever happens.
-When the mind is restless, it makes <span class=tooltip>Shiva<span class=tooltiptext>One of the gods of the Hindu trinity — Brahma, the creator; Vishnu, the preserver and Shiva, the destroyer.
+When the mind is restless, it makes <span data-tippy-content="One of the gods of the Hindu trinity — Brahma, the creator; Vishnu, the preserver; and Shiva, the destroyer.
 Shiva actually means auspicious, propitious.
 Destruction ofthe cosmos by the god Shiva is a propitious act, for destruction precedes creation.
 Shiva is absolute love of the ‘I-principle’ in a man.
-As a destroyer, he brings about the total annihilation of the human ego.</span></span> dance, like the restless waters of the lake make the moon dance.
+As a destroyer, he brings about the total annihilation of the human ego.">Shiva</span> dance, like the restless waters of the lake make the moon dance.
 It is all appearance, due to wrong ideas.

 **Q:**&ensp;Surely, you are aware of many things and behave according to their nature.
 You treat a child as a child and an adult as an adult.